 Embedded finance is reshaping how African businesses handle payments and other financial services by letting non-financial companies integrate these services directly into their platforms.
 But behind this shift is the power of APIs (Application Programming Interfaces), which make it easier for businesses to tap into financial systems without having to build complex infrastructure themselves.

-This article explores how APIs are driving the growth of embedded finance in Africa’s B2B payments landscape and what this means for African businesses.
+This article explores how APIs are driving the growth of embedded finance and what this means for African businesses.

 How APIs Make Embedded Finance Easier